-- Let $w_i$ and $w_j$ be the leaves of the suffix tree of T that represent the suffixes $T_i$ and $T_j$ .
-The lowest common ancestor of $w_i$ and $w_j$ represents the longest common prefix of $T_i$ and $T_j$ .
-Thus the lcp of any two suffixes can be computed in constant time using the suffix tree with LCA preprocessing. - The longest common prefix of two suffixes $S_i$ and $T_j$ from two different strings S and T is called the longest common extension.
-Using the generalized suffix tree with LCA preprocessing, the longest common extension for any pair of suffixes can be computed in constant time.
+• Let w_i and w_j be the leaves of the suffix tree of T that represent the suffixes T_i and T_j .
+The lowest common ancestor of w_i and w_j represents the longest common prefix of T_i and T_j .
+Thus which can be computed in constant time using the suffix tree with LCA preprocessing.